 Different tattooing methods can vary between the Western techniques of machine-inked or hand-poked tattoos.
 There is also the option of international methods, which often involve using instruments and pointed tools.
 Some tattoos also have cultural and identity-based significance, such as tattoos’ value to many Indigenous communities.

-Often, your tattoos reflect an aspect of yourself and your interests, which is why it is so vital to achieving the design that you envision, as it will be there forever.
+Often, your tattoos reflect an aspect of yourself and your interests, which is why it is so vital to achieving the design that you are visualising, as it will be there forever.

 It is a good idea to look into the possible options for your tattoo, as well as their theoretical effectiveness when considering the complexity of your tattoo and the potential pain levels involved.
 Many artists specialize in one technique or another, and at times they may even outright prefer one method.

-Communicate with your artist and make sure that you are comfortable with your design and the manner with which it will be inked.
+Communicate with your artist and make sure that you are comfortable with your design and the manner in which it will be inked.

 What is the Cost Range for This Tattoo?

-Most tattoo parlors have fixed rates for their tattoos, depending on the time taken to ink it.
+Most tattoo parlors have fixed rates for their tattoos, which are often determined by the time taken to ink the design.
 Depending on the tattoo’s complexity, the size, incorporation of color or shading, and the location, it could take a few hours or multiple appointments.
 As a result, you may want to ask for the approximate range for your design price.